 Sustaining Fellow, Arkansas Bar Foundation; Member, Defense Research Institute; Member, Arkansas Association of Defense Counsel; Member, American Bar Association, Arkansas Bar Association, and Washington County Bar Association; Member, W. B. Putman Inn of Court

 Saforo & Associates, Inc. v.
 Porocel Corp.: The Failure of the Uniform Trade Secrets Act to Clarify the Doubtful and Confused Status of Common Law Trade Secret Principles, 53 Ark.
 L. Rev. 687 (2000).

 Brandon B. Cate & Lindsey C. Pesek, Opinion In Error: FOI Interpretation Incorrect, Arkansas Democrat-Gazette, Dec.
 11, 2015, at B7.

 Brandon Cate, Restaurants, Guns & Signs, Northwest Arkansas Business Journal (Apr.
 2, 2018).

 Mr. Cate and his wife volunteer with the Fayetteville Public Education Foundation, where they serve on the Foundation’s campaign steering committee.
-Mr. Cate is a board member for Arkansas Law Review, Inc., the nonprofit corporation that publishes the Arkansas Law Review.
+Mr. Cate is Secretary of the Board of Directors for Arkansas Law Review, Inc., the nonprofit corporation that publishes the Arkansas Law Review.
 Mr. Cate is also a member of the University of Arkansas School of Law Dean’s Circle, a group that advises the Dean about issues facing the law school community.